Raminder Kaur: Life

 Raminder Kaur gained her BA (Combined Hons) in Social Anthropology and Art and Archaeology, and her PhD in the Department of Anthropology and Sociology at the School of Oriental and African Studies (SOAS).
 She has held postdoctoral research positions at Brunel University (on an ESRC-funded project 'Reconsidering Ethnicity'), University of East Anglia (as a Getty Research Fellow) and at the University of Manchester (as a Simon-Marks Fellow).
 She was previously a Lecturer at the University of Manchester.

 Raminder served on the Mayor's Commission for Asian and African Heritage (MCAAH) and was a member of the subsequent Heritage Diversity Task Force at the Greater London Authority.
-She co-authored the MCAAH report, Delivering Shared Heritage, which received the Eurocities Award for Cooperation in Gdansk, in 2007.
+She co-authored the MCAAH report, Delivering Shared Heritage, which received the Eurocities Award for Cooperation in Gdańsk, in 2007.

 She was a Trustee for Museums, Libraries and Archives London and Honorary Treasurer for the Association for Social Anthropologists (ASA) as well as ASA representative for the World Council of Anthropological Associations (WCAA).
 She was Chair of the WCAA Ethics Taskforce and a member of the WCAA Advocacy and Outreach Taskforce.